Vegan Mac n Cheese

 • Drain the carrots and cashews, then transfer to a blender or food processor

-• Add all of the remaining ingredients except the shredded cheese to cooked carrots and cashews, and blend until smooth
+• Add all of the remaining ingredients to cooked carrots and cashews, and blend until smooth – can add extra liquid if needed to reach the desired cheese sauce consistency

-• Pour the mixture into a pot over low-medium heat (can reuse the pot used to boil the carrots and cashews), mix the shredded cheese in, and stir constantly until the cheese is fully melted – be sure to scrape the sides of the pot while stirring so the sauce doesn’t begin to cook and harden around the edges; lower the heat if needed
+• Pour the mixture into a pot over low-medium heat (can reuse the pot used to boil the carrots and cashews), stirring consistently for a few minutes to melt any remaining cheese that wasn't fully blended – be sure to scrape the sides of the pot while stirring so the sauce doesn’t begin to cook and harden around the edges; lower the heat if needed

 • Remove the cheese sauce from the stove and combine with the cooked pasta.
 This can be done one of two ways: put ~12 oz. of pasta in a large bowl and mix the sauce in, adding more pasta until the desired consistency and cheesiness is reached or gradually incorporate the pasta directly into the cheese if the pot is large enough to accommodate the pasta